Islam el Azzazi

 Islam el Azzazi is a still photographer, graphic designer, and filmmaker who is based in Cairo, Egypt.

+Career

 He has worked at El-Warsha Theatre Company where he worked on coaching actors as well working on the photography and filming of theatrical productions.

 He is a founding member of the independent film production group "SEMAT" via which he had the opportunity to be responsible for two film making workshops in Alexandria in cooperation with the Jesuit Cultural Center there.
 Those workshops resulted in releasing 16 short films and 17 new filmmakers.

 In 2007 he established a new production company “WIKA” with three other filmmakers.